doublesecretagency/craft-googlemaps/docs/settings/README.md

 ## Geolocation Services

 Need to know where your visitors are coming from?
-Using a third-party geolocation service, you can (roughly) pinpoint those visitors.
-With that data in hand, you can then use it to better control the experience of your users.
+You can use a third-party geolocation service to (roughly) pinpoint each visitor.
+Once you have the visitor geolocation results, you can use that data to better personalize a visitor's experience.

 For more information, see the [Visitor Geolocation docs...](/geolocation/)